Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 The intent of a CSS stylesheet is documented with comments embraced by

 */.
-Comments can be marked up with HTML, thereby documentation for a stylesheet can have an alternate view in an HTML viewer.
+Comments can be marked up with HTML, whereby documentation for a stylesheet can have an alternate view in an HTML viewer.

 A well-documented stylesheet inevitably links to itself for providing samples of its rules within its documentation.
 Therefore, a "stylesheet stylesheet" such as this one is "the mother of all stylesheets", as it precedes and begets all thereafter.